Astronomers Think They Just Discovered Another Earth VERY Nearby

 Confirmation of the planet's existence has taken over 18 years of research, The New York Times reported, as astronomers had to rule out that it wasn't just another star.
 No photographs have been captured of it yet, as the planet can't be seen through its star's glare (and we can't even see Proxima Centauri from Earth with the naked eye).
 But from what scientists have observed, Proxima b is 1.3 times larger than Earth, and orbits its sun once every 11 days.

 It's conceivable that we could send robotic probes to explore this planet in the coming decades.
-Then we'll learn a lot more about our potentially life-supporting distant neighbor.
+Then we'll learn a lot more about our potentially life-supporting distant neighbour.

 In recent years, NASA has discovered a number of possible exoplanets and Earth-like planets in the cosmos, but this one is very exciting.
 Why?
 Because, astronomers say, it is far closer and easier to reach.
 It's "only" 4.2 lightyears away (25 trillion miles), as the New York Times reported.